RTEMS/rtems-docs/eng/req/items.rst

 attributes for this type are:

 identifier
-    The attribute value shall be an :ref:`SpecTypeInterfaceGroupIdentifier`.
+    The attribute value shall be a
+    :ref:`SpecTypeRequirementDesignGroupIdentifier`.

 .. _SpecTypeDesignTargetItemType: